-Q: The crumb of my bread is dense with small holes, how do I fix this?
+Q: The crumb of my bread is dense, with small holes, and sometimes there are dense areas in the bottom half of the slices.
+How do I fix this?

 The “refrigerator rise” trick is convenient and results in a nice open crumb:

 It’s also super-convenient, allowing you to shape your dough and then have it rise in the refrigerator for 8 to 14 hours before baking.
 This is what you do:

 1. If you want fresh dinnertime bread or rolls, then first thing in the morning cut off a piece of dough and shape it as normal.
 Place the dough on a sheet of parchment, loosely wrap with plastic and put it back in the refrigerator.
 If you want to bake first thing in the morning, shape and refrigerate at bedtime.

 2. Eight to fourteen hours later, the loaves or rolls may have spread slightly, and may not seem to have risen at all.
 Don’t panic, they will still have lovely oven spring!
 Because you don’t handle the dough at all after the refrigerator rise the bubbles in the dough should still be intact.
 Preheat your oven with a stone on the middle rack to 475 degrees.
 When the oven is nice and hot take out your cold dough, slash it as normal and bake per recipe directions.
 Allow to cool and serve.

 More in The New Artisan Bread in Five Minutes a Day, and our other books.